m-lab/ndt-server/spec/ndt7-protocol.md

 reading the results of a ndt7 experiment to better understand what could be the root cause of such performance issues.

-Ndt7 should be easily extensible and future proof.
-We want to add new functionality without requiring changes to existing clients.
-We also want to be able to run A/B experiments with existing clients.
-These facts, along with the aim to keep ndt7 clients simple to implement, deeply influence several design choices described in this specification, basically leading to complexity being shifted from the client to the server side.
+To ensure that clients continue to work, we make the design choice that clients should be maximally simple, and that all complexity should implemented on the server side.

 Ndt7 should consume few resources.
-The maximum runtime of a test should be ten seconds, but the server should be able to determine if the performance would not change significantly and interrupt the test early.
-This could also be partly implemented by clients, but we choose to fully implement that into the server, for the extensibility and simplicity reasons introduced above.
+The maximum runtime of a test should be ten seconds, but the server should be able to determine if the performance if performance has stabilized in less than ten seconds and end the test early.

 ## Protocol description